 Finding the Right Transmission Repair Shop:

-Due to their complexity and how difficult transmissions are to service, choosing the right technician can make the difference between a relatively inexpensive fix and a long-lasting and costly repair.
+Due to their complexity and how difficult transmissions are to service, choosing the right auto technician can make the difference between a relatively inexpensive fix and a long-lasting and costly repair.
 When conducting your research, work only with highly rated shops that have solid reputations.
 If possible, get quotes from several sources and make an objective decision based on the shop’s experience and reputation.
 It should also be noted that lowest estimate is not necessarily the best option since some unethical repair shops offer unrealistically low prices just to get your business, and then add hidden/additional fees onto the final price.

 We know transmissions.
 If the time comes when you need to have it serviced, or if you think you’re having problems, give us a call.
 No one does it better than Coho Auto expert technicians when it comes to transmission service, repair or replacement.